baruchel/vim-notebook/README.md

 interpreter has to be encapsulated in some other command for solving issues (see below).

+The `g:notebook_sendinit` option allows to send some initialization command; for instance it should be used for disabling prompts, removing any escape sequences, etc.

 After each block of code sent to the interpreter, an "invisible" command is sent to it for making an arbitrary key being printed; generally some `print` or `echo` command will be used for that purpose; that command is in `g:notebook_send`.